First over-the-counter birth control pill gets FDA approval

 “This is really a transformation in access to contraceptive care,” said Kelly Blanchard, president of Ibis Reproductive Health, a non-profit group that supported the approval.
 “Hopefully this will help people overcome those barriers that exist now.”

 Ireland-based Perrigo did not announce a price.
-Over-the-counter medicines are generally much cheaper than prescriptions, but they aren’t covered by insurance.
+Over-the-counter medicines are generally much cheaper than prescriptions, but they typically aren’t covered by insurance.

+Forcing insurers to cover over-the-counter birth control would require a regulatory change by the federal government, which women’s advocates are urging the Biden administration to implement.

 Many common medications have made the switch to non-prescription status in recent decades, including drugs for pain, heartburn and allergies.
+Birth control pills are available without a prescription across much of South America, Asia and Africa.

 Perrigo submitted years of research to FDA to show that women could understand and follow instructions for using the pill.
 Thursday’s approval came despite some concerns by FDA scientists about the company’s results, including whether women with certain underlying medical conditions would understand they shouldn’t take the drug.